michaelmangelsdorf/Sonne8/README.md

 Welcome to this project!

+/* Update: I've presented this at CrashSpace in Culver City (Los Angeles) on October 10th, 2023 and donated my build of the controller, including two spare PCBs.
+So if you're in the area and would like to work on it / have questions, ask anytime.
+Thanks to all who where there, physically and online, and for the tour of your premises! */

 This repo contains all files you need to build and program an 8-bit CPU that I have designed und built.

 It's not even micro-coded, so it's very simple, although I wanted it to be sane and fun to code for instead of minimal.
 It's easy to create custom instructions, it's got single-cycle trap calls that don't appear different from inbuilt opcodes.